unknwon/Project-Spartan/README.md

 # Project Spartan

-The Spartan is a hybrid-infrastructure and research-oriented HA (High Availability) project for IT 485.
+The Project Spartan is a hybrid-infrastructure and research-oriented HA (High Availability) prototype for IT 485.

 ## Project Status